Roger Penrose: Early life and education

 Born in Colchester, Essex, Roger Penrose is a son of Margaret (née Leathes), a physician, and Lionel Penrose, a psychiatrist and geneticist.
 (Note: Penrose and his father shared mathematical concepts with Dutch graphic artist M. C. Escher, which were incorporated into a lot of pieces, including Waterfall, which is based on the 'Penrose triangle', and Ascending and Descending.)
-His paternal grandparents were J. Doyle Penrose, an Irish-born painter, and The Hon.
-Elizabeth Josephine Peckover, daughter of Alexander Peckover, 1st Baron Peckover; his maternal grandparents were John Beresford Leathes, a physiologist, and Sonia Marie Natanson, a Russian Jew.
+His paternal grandparents were J. Doyle Penrose, an Irish-born painter, and the Hon.
+Elizabeth Josephine Peckover, daughter of Alexander Peckover, 1st Baron Peckover; his maternal grandparents were John Beresford Leathes, a physiologist, and Sonia Marie Natanson, a concert pianist.
 His uncle was the artist Sir Roland Penrose, whose son with the American photographer Lee Miller is Antony Penrose.
 Penrose is the brother of the physicist Oliver Penrose, of the geneticist Shirley Hodgson and of the chess grandmaster Jonathan Penrose.
 Their stepfather was the mathematician and computer scientist Max Newman.
+He found inspiration in George Gamow's Mr. Tompkins books: "I remember reading (or being read) the Tompkins stories as a quite young child, and I'm sure that their magic was responsible, to a very considerable extent, for the great excitement that fundamental physics has held for me for the rest of my life."

 Penrose spent the Second World War as a child in Canada where his father worked in London, Ontario, at the Ontario Hospital and Western University.
 Penrose studied at University College School.
 He then attended University College London, where he obtained a BSc degree with First Class Honours in mathematics in 1952.

 In 1955, while a doctoral student, Penrose reintroduced the E. H. Moore generalised matrix inverse, also known as the Moore–Penrose inverse, after it had been reinvented by Arne Bjerhammar in 1951.
 Having started research under the professor of geometry and astronomy W. V. D. Hodge, Penrose received his PhD in algebraic geometry at St John's College, Cambridge, in 1957, with his thesis titled "Tensor Methods in Algebraic Geometry" supervised by the algebraist and geometer John A. Todd.
 He devised and popularised the Penrose triangle in the 1950s in collaboration with his father, describing it as "impossibility in its purest form", and exchanged material with the artist M. C. Escher, whose earlier depictions of impossible objects partly inspired it.
 Escher's Waterfall and Ascending and Descending were in turn inspired by Penrose.